AmanSuryavanshi-1/Namaste-React/🙏React EP 1 - 3/Notes.md

 > Vite Strengths:-
       -> Key Strengths	Speed, performance, simplicity, modern focus

+# HOW TO INITIATE A Vite APP
+> Initiating a front-end app using vite:-
+  1)   npm create vite@latest .
+  2) √ Select a framework: » React
+  3) √ Select a variant: » JavaScript
+  4)   npm install
+  5)   npm run dev

    # EP3
     -> *npx parcel index.html* will create a development build for us and host it on localHost -> NPX means u r executing a NPM package.
 In this case npm package is parcel and giving source file as index.html